opendilab/DI-engine/ding/docs/source/quick_start/index.rst

 .. toctree::
    :maxdepth: 3

-Here we show how to easily deploy a Reinforcement Learning experiment on a simple `CartPole` environment using ding.
+Here we show how to easily deploy a Reinforcement Learning experiment on a simple ``CartPole`` environment using DI-engine.

 DI-engine provides config-wise and code-wise specifications to build RL experiments.
 Both are commonly used by existing RL platforms.
 In this section we use the code-level